ZaneDragonBorn/Minecraftia-BD-Theme/README.md

 **5.** Now enable the theme!

 ```
-  If The Font doesn't apply use the key Combination "Ctrl + R".
-THis will reload your Discord.
+  If The Font doesn't apply use the key Combination `Ctrl + R`.
+This will reload your Discord.
 The Font Should aplly with any other problems
 ```

 ***